Beth Butler Fadel J.D.

-Ms. Butler is leading North Carolina toward the goal of disability inclusion and equality for all.
-Ms. Butler achieved her law degree from Samford University’s Cumberland School of Law in Birmingham, Alabama in 1993, joining the AL State Bar in 1994.
-Ms. Butler has focused her entire career on advancing disability employment.
+Beth began her pursuit of disability inclusion and equality for all early in her career, achieving her law degree from Samford University’s Cumberland School of Law in Birmingham, Alabama in 1993 and joining the AL State Bar in 1994.

-In her early career Ms. Butler worked in the financial services industry supporting Equal Opportunity and Affirmative Action Compliance programs with SouthTrust Bank in Birmingham, AL before her corporate relocation to Charlotte, NC in 2007 with Wachovia Bank.
-Ms. Butler continued her career as a leader in Disability and Accommodations compliance while also serving as Board Chair of the Board of Directors for Disability:IN (formerly USBLN).
+In her early career Beth worked in the financial services industry supporting Equal Opportunity and Affirmative Action Compliance programs with SouthTrust Bank in Birmingham, AL before her corporate relocation to Charlotte, NC in 2007 with Wachovia Bank.
+From there, Beth continued her career as a leader in Disability and Accommodations compliance while also serving as Board Chair of the Board of Directors for Disability:IN (formerly USBLN).

-After leading the development and implementation of a centralized accommodation process at Lowe’s Companies, in 2016, Ms. Butler joined the Disability:IN Inclusion Works team, (formerly USBLN’s Going For Gold (GFG) team, as a Disability Inclusion Consultant.
-Working with companies like 3M, Qualcomm and Facebook Ms. Butler focused specifically on guiding companies and building comprehensive disability inclusion strategies that began a transformation of their corporate culture.
+After leading the development and implementation of a centralized accommodation process at Lowe’s Companies, Beth joined the Disability:IN Inclusion Works team (formerly USBLN’s Going For the Gold (GFG) team) in 2016, as a Disability Inclusion Consultant.
+Working with companies like 3M, Qualcomm and Facebook, she focused specifically on guiding companies and building comprehensive disability inclusion strategies that began a transformation of their corporate culture.

 Patricia K. Keul (Pat)

 A nationally recognized pioneer, innovator, and leader, Pat Keul, B.S., M.S, CESP brings over 35 years of experience developing and managing inclusive disability employment services.